 All academic courses are taught online.
 Practicum placements are available in a variety of settings in or near the students' communities and may focus on medically underserved and culturally diverse populations.
 Students will complete a thesis or scholarly project and pass comprehensive exams in addition to coursework.

 Degree Requirements: The MS(N) Nursing Leadership Program requires 40 to 41 semester hours of coursework, depending on whether the thesis or project option is selected.
-New students are admitted for the Fall or Spring semesters.
-The typical course load is six to nine credit hours per semester (part time).
+New students are admitted for the fall or spring semesters.
+The typical course load is six to nine credit hours per semester (part-time).

 To be eligible for admission, applicants must meet the following criteria: